liangrog/lmdo/README.md

 Purpose
 -------

-The existing open source tool sets such as Apex, Serverless bear all sort of limitations and too much abstractions, preventing the flexibility of utilising AWS cloudformation and other resource.
+The existing open source tool sets such as [Apex](https://github.com/apex/apex) and  [Serverless](https://github.com/serverless/serverless) bear all sort of limitations and too much abstractions, preventing the flexibility of utilising AWS cloudformation and other resource.

-Ideally, the tool should allow:
+lmdo allows:

 - Customized cloud formation
 - Utilising Lambda function for queries